 What is car leasing?

 Leasing a car is no different from leasing – or renting – anything else.
-For example, if you rent a house or flat, you pay a deposit, then you get to use it for an agreed period during which you pay a set amount every month.
+For example, if you rent a house or flat, you pay a deposit, then you get to use it for an agreed period during which you pay a set amount each month.
 Once the contract ends, the property reverts back to the landlord.

 And it's the same with car leasing.
 After agreeing how many miles you will drive each year, you'll pay a fixed monthly amount, often with a larger initial payment to act as the deposit.

-How does leasing work?
+How does leasing a car work?

 You'll usually lease a car from a finance company or sometimes direct from a manufacturer.
 Leasing used to be always arranged through a car dealership, but many leasing providers now operate online.